zumper/zumper-polyfill/README.md

 ### Loading your bundles after loading the right polyfill

-At Zumper we use [`@loadable/component`](https://www.smooth-code.com/open-source/loadable-components/docs/server-side-rendering/) to know which bundles to load.
+At Zumper, we use [`@loadable/component`](https://www.smooth-code.com/open-source/loadable-components/docs/server-side-rendering/) to know which bundles to load.
 We generate our final HTML on the server and add those bundles to the output.

 Below is an example of the bottom of a typical document.